Handstand

 L Kick

 One-hand handstand with legs in an "L" shape.
-Similar to the aú batido from capoeira.
+Similar to the aú batido in capoeira.
 Done by Swift Rock in 1989 .

 Nike